gitopedia/gitopedia/Compendium/_incoming/quantum-mechanics.md

 ### Steering Quantum Policy
 Maria Zuber, Presidential Advisor for Science and Technology Policy, contributes to national legislation and regulations, underscoring the importance of policy in advancing quantum technologies.

+## Future Directions

+Ongoing research in quantum mechanics focuses on developing new technologies such as quantum sensors for medical and environmental monitoring, quantum materials with unique properties, and quantum biology to explore quantum roles in biological processes.
+The future of quantum mechanics promises advancements in fields ranging from communication to medicine.

 ## Additional Topics

 - **Optical Gate**: Operates at 240 billion cycles per second.